pinglainstitute/review-fisheriespolicies/ai-fisheries-manager/README.md

 ## 📧 Contact

-For questions or issues, please contact the project team.
+For questions, collaborations, or implementation inquiries, please contact the project team.

-## 📜 License

-This project is for educational purposes as part of MATH5836 at UNSW.
+**Author:** Jiaming Yang

 ---

-**Built with ❤️ for sustainable fisheries management**
+**Built with ❤️ for sustainable fisheries management in the Western and Central Pacific Ocean**